Device-independent randomness expansion against quantum side information: System characterization

 where $|SA|$ = 93 m ($|SB|$ = 90 m) is the free space distance between entanglement source and Alice's (Bob's) measurement station, $T_{\mathrm{E}}$ = 10 ns is the generation time for entangled photon pairs, which is mainly contributed by the 10 ns pump pulse duration, $L_{\mathrm{SA}}$ = 191 m ($L_{\mathrm{SB}}$ = 173.5 m) is the effective optical path which is mainly contributed by the long fibre (130 m, 118 m) between source and Alice/Bob's measurement station, $T_{\mathrm{QRNG}}^{A}=T_{\mathrm{QRNG}}^{B}$ = 96 ns is the time elapse for QRNG to generate a random bit, $T_{\mathrm{Delay}}^{A}$ = 270 ns ($T_{\mathrm{Delay}}^{B}$ = 230 ns) is the delay between QRNG and Pockels cells, $T_{\mathrm{PC}}^A$ = 112 ns ($T_{\mathrm{PC}}^B$ = 100 ns) including the internal delay of the Pockels Cells (62 ns, 50 ns) and the time for Pockels cell to stabilize before performing single photon polarization state projection after switching which is 50 ns, which implies that the experimental time is able to be shortened by increasing the repetition rate of the experiment because the low testing probability reduced the impact of the modulation rate of the Pockels cells, $T_{\mathrm{M}}^A$ = 55 ns ($T_{\mathrm{M}}^B$ = 100 ns) is the time elapse for SNSPD to output an electronic signal, including the delay due to fibre and cable length.

 The measurement independence requirement is satisfied by space-like separation between entangled-pair creation event and setting choice events, so we can have

-As shown in Fig.~\ref{Fig:SpaceTimeSupp}, Alice's and Bob's random bit generation events for input setting choices are outside the future light cone (green shade) of entanglement creation event at the source.
+As shown in Figure~\ref{Fig:SpaceTimeSupp}, Alice's and Bob's random bit generation events for input setting choices are outside the future light cone (green shade) of entanglement creation event at the source.